 The former South Sydney Hospital site on Joynton Avenue, Zetland is set to become the creative heart of Green Square, with historic buildings to be restored into community facilities.

 The site will also have new community facilities for the Green Square area including a childcare centre with a capacity for 60 children, a community hall, a specialist medical centre and a park.
 Council approved the DA for the childcare centre in February 2015.

-Affordable housing will also be located on the site.
-The full master plan for the site is available for download below.
+Affordable housing will also be located on the site and is being developed by City West Housing.